Clinical exercise physiologists can support people living with disability using a range of exercise-based treatment.

 From a young age, many of us are taught the basics about how our bodies and minds benefit from regular exercise.
 We know a good workout can control weight, strengthen muscles and bones, and improve overall stamina, as well as ease stress and anxiety and promote better sleep and relaxation.

 But how much do we really know about what changes occur inside our bodies when we exercise?
-Our clinical Exercise Physiologists are university qualified health professionals who have studied how the body works, including the mechanical, physical and chemical processes that take place.
+Our NDIS Exercise Physiologists are university qualified health professionals who have studied how the body works, including the mechanical, physical and chemical processes that take place.

 They use this knowledge to prescribe supervised exercise programs for our NDIS participants to improve their management of chronic disease, injury and disability.
 Below, they outline five of the ways our bodies react to exercise, showing why being physically active every day is one of the most important things we can do for our health, no matter our ability.